Attest means, bear a witness to a fact. Valid attestation, under Section 3 of the Transfer of Property Act, 1882 (TP Act), means: –

 When law does not require compulsory attestation of a document, such unattested document may be proved as per the provisions of Indian Evidence Act.

 The Section 68 of Indian Evidence Act is applicable only to the cases where the documents are required to be attested in law.
-It has no application for sale deed which need not be attested as per law, says the Supreme court in Krishnan v Backiam & Anr.
+It has no application for sale deed which need not be attested as per law, observed the Supreme court in Krishnan v Backiam & Anr.

-Every document does not require attestation
+Every Document does not Require Attestation

 However, attestation of the instrument and consequent examination of the attesting witnesses as part of proving it are essential requirements in instrument such as a Will when law prescribes so.